cweiske/phinde/README.rst

 Subscribe to a website/feed
 ===========================
-Phinde supports WebSub to get subscribe to changes of a website.
+Phinde supports WebSub__ to get subscribe to changes of a website.
-When phinde gets notified by the hub about changes, it will immediately crawl and index the changed pages.
+When phinde gets notified by the website's hub about changes, it will immediately crawl and index the changed pages.

 Subscribe to a website's feed::